cebe/js-search/README.md

 vendor/bin/jsindex <path-to-your-html-files>
 ```

-This will generate a `jssearch.index.js` file that you have to include in the Html header.
+This will generate a `jssearch.index.js` file that you have to include in the HTML header.